Kingxukai/linux/Documentation/trace/rv/monitor_synthesis.rst

 This generates pagefault/ directory with:

-- pagefault.h: The Buchi automaton (the non-deterministic state machine to verify the specification)
+- pagefault.h: The Buchi automaton (the non-deterministic state machine to verify the woke specification)
-- pagefault.c: The skeleton for the RV monitor
+- pagefault.c: The skeleton for the woke RV monitor

 Monitor header files
 --------------------